Never Ever (All Saints song): Critical reception

 "Never Ever" received positive reviews from music critics.
 Stephen Thomas Erlewine from AllMusic named the song as a highlight on its album, stating it "lead[s] the way" for All Saints' career.
-He then reviewed the All Hits record and said the track was a "basic hit", but called it a standout.
-Billboard placed it at number 47 on their list of 100 Greatest Girl Group Songs of All Time in 2017.
+He then reviewed the 2001 All Hits compilation record and said the track was a "basic hit", but called it a standout.
+Billboard placed it at number 47 on their list of "100 Greatest Girl Group Songs of All Time" in 2017.
 Scottish newspaper Daily Record described it as a "cool slice of soulful pop."
-A reviewer from Music Week rated it five out of five, adding that "the Saints go gospel and sultry in this follow-up to I Know Where It's At.
+A reviewer from Music Week rated it five out of five, adding that "the Saints go gospel and sultry in this follow-up to "I Know Where It's At".
 A slower-paced single is a gamble, but this is an addictive alternative to the Spice Girls."
 Paul Martin from The News Letter commented that the song "has already made an impact on the charts, but those listening to the album version will be in for a bit of a surprise.
 Unlike the more upbeat chart version, they slow the song down to great effect and allow the lonesome mood of the song to prevail."
 Nick Butler from Sputnikmusic stated, "'Never Ever' is a fantastic song; quite rightfully, it still gets a fair bit of airplay today, and I still enjoy it whenever it appears on one of those VH1 Power Ballad days or whatever."